 The term “Summer Body” has never been part of my vocabulary.
 This isn’t because I’ve ever been an unhealthy weight or horribly out of shape, I just never really saw a change in my physique between seasons.
-I also hated how this term conversely implies that during the Winter months are bodies mysteriously fall apart.
+I also hated how this term conversely implies that during the Winter months our bodies mysteriously fall apart.

 It’s for these reasons that when I decided to write this post about getting in better shape and eating healthier, I made sure to mention that this is not to get a “Summer body.”
 I made the decision better my health simply to feel better and more confident in my own skin.
 And while the changes that I’m making are not drastic by any means, they’re baby steps I’m taking to lead a healthier life this Summer and hopefully further into the future.
 Here’s what I’m trying.

-- No dairy before 6pm – I recently heard of the “Vegan Before 6” diet and was intrigued by the concept of a diet that doesn’t restrict anything from diet (after 6pm).
+- No dairy before 6pm – I recently heard of the “Vegan Before 6” diet and was intrigued by the concept of a diet that doesn’t restrict anything from your food repertoire (after 6pm).
 This combined with all of the reports that dairy is not natural for humans made me think of my own spin on the diet.
 I am very much a carnivore and already have low iron so I wasn’t willing to cut out meat and eggs, but dairy I could do.